yousefelassal/quote-cron/README.md

 > Don't be dismayed by good-byes.
 A farewell is necessary before you can meet again.
 And meeting again, after moments or lifetimes, is certain for those who are friends.

 > I'm astounded by people who want to 'know' the universe when it's hard enough to find your way around Chinatown.

+> There are two ways to slide easily through life: to believe everything or to doubt everything; both ways save us from thinking.